 Almost Everyone speaks English

 After living in Malaysia for so long, that must be the worst of all!
-I have been traveling to many countries in the past and I remember being on a trip in China with my best friend and no-one could speak a word of English.
+I have been traveling to many countries in the past and I remember being on a trip in China with my best friend and no one could speak a word of English.
 In fact, we spent the first day trying to look for our accommodation.
 As you may never heard about it, but 12 years ago, we used something called a map (which is a piece of paper with the name of the streets and monuments) we also used to talk to people instead of “Siri”.
-There was of time that traveling existed without phone!
+There was of the time that traveling existed without a phone!

 In Malaysia, you will probably not encounter that issue as everything is translated to English wherever you go.
 It is almost too easy to get around!

 Look at these two!
 They look like very unfriendly and nasty people.

 As we love traveling, we also love to share our adventures with travelers and not to mention that sometimes, we may enjoy bringing you to secret places where no tourist ever seen.